-- 5.2.8 Applicants installing CPVC or PEX piping systems must provide a certificate of successful completion of the applicable training course, issued by the manufacturer or their representative. - 5.2.9 The applicant must submit a copy of their current driver's license or Colorado Identification Card. - 5.2.10 The applicant must pay all fees associated with the registration. - 5.3 Duration of Registration - 5.3.1 The registration period for new and renewal registrations will expire on June 30th each year regardless of when the registration was issued, unless earlier suspended or revoked.
-There will be no pro-rating of registration fees. - 5.3.2 Applications for renewal shall be submitted no more than 30 days prior to expiration, A grace period for renewal may be extended for up to 30 days after expiration, after which a late application fee will be assessed.
+- 5.2.8 The applicant must submit a copy of their current driver's license or Colorado Identification Card. - 5.2.9 The applicant must pay all fees associated with the registration. - 5.3 Duration of Registration - 5.3.1 The registration period for new and renewal registrations will expire on June 30th each year regardless of when the registration was issued, unless earlier suspended or revoked.
+There will be no pro-rating of registration fees.
+A grace period for renewal may be extended for thirty days after expiration, after which a late application fee will be assessed. - 5.4 Registration Renewal - 5.4.1 Renewal of certification is the responsibility of the certified individual.
+Registrants requesting a renewal of their sprinkler fitter registration must complete an application, provide documented continuing education, and pay a renewal fee. - 5.4.2 Registrants must document at least 2.4 CEU's earned subsequent to July 1 of the previous year relevant to the field of fire suppression as indicated in Table 5.4.2